Influence of fake news in Twitter during the 2016 US presidential election: Results

 \subsection{Networks of information flow}

-To investigate the flow of information we build the retweet networks for each category of news websites, i.e. when a user $u$ retweets (a retweet allows a user to rebroadcast the tweet of an other user) the tweet of a user $v$ that contains a URL linking to a website belonging to one of the news media category, we add a link, or edge, going from node $v$ to node $u$ in the network.
-We do not consider multiple links with the same direction between the same two users and neither consider self-links, i.e. when a user retweet her/his own tweet.
-Directed links of such networks represent the flow of information between Twitter users.
+To investigate the flow of information we build the retweet networks for each category of news websites, i.e. when a user $u$ retweets (a retweet allows a user to rebroadcast the tweet of an other user to his followers) the tweet of a user $v$ that contains a URL linking to a website belonging to one of the news media category, we add a link, or edge, going from node $v$ to node $u$ in the network. {The direction of the links represents the direction of the information flow between Twitter users.} We do not consider multiple links with the same direction between the same two users and neither consider self-links, i.e. when a user retweet her/his own tweet.
 The out-degree of a node is its number of out-going links and is equal to the number of different users that have retweeted at least one of her/his tweets.
 Its in-degree is its number of in-going links and represents the number of different users she/he retweeted.\\